-- DTACK lights up each time the module generates the VME signal DTACK; - DATA READY lights up when the Data Ready condition occurs (see §5.7); - BUSY lights up when no more data can be written; - TERM ON lights up when all the lines of the CONTROL bus are terminated; - TERM OFF lights up when no line of the CONTROL bus is terminated.
+- DTACK lights up each time the module generates the VME signal DTACK; - DATA READY lights up when the Data Ready condition occurs (see § 5.7); - BUSY lights up when no more data can be written; - TERM ON lights up when all the lines of the CONTROL bus are terminated; - TERM OFF lights up when no line of the CONTROL bus is terminated.

-The module houses a VME RORA INTERRUPTER [4]: the interrupt is generated on the occurrence (User programmable) of one of the following conditions:
+The module houses a VME RORA INTERRUPTER[4]: the interrupt is generated on the occurrence (User programmable) of one of the following conditions:

-- at least one complete event is present in the buffer;

-- the buffer is half full;

-- the buffer is almost full (programmable).
+- at least one complete event is present in the buffer; - the buffer is not empty (at least one word is present in the buffer); - the buffer is almost full (programmable).

-The V767A Model uses the P1 and P2 connectors of VME and the auxiliary connector for the CERN V430 VMEbus crate (Jaux Dataway) [5].
+The V767 Model uses the P1 and P2 connectors of VME and the auxiliary connector for the CERN V430 VMEbus crate (Jaux Dataway) [5].

-The V767AB Model uses the P1 and P2 connectors of VME only (i.e. it does not have the auxiliary connector for the CERN V430 VMEbus crate) and consequently hosts a DC-DC converter for the -5V power supply.
+The V767B Model uses the P1 and P2 connectors of VME only (i.e. it does not have the auxiliary connector for the CERN V430 VMEbus crate) and consequently hosts a DC-DC converter for the -5V power supply.